percona/pmm-doc/docs/api/index.md

 - A **Service** represents something useful running on the Node: Amazon Aurora MySQL, MySQL, MongoDB, etc. It runs on zero (Amazon Aurora Serverless), single (MySQL), or several (Percona XtraDB Cluster) Nodes.
 It also has zero or more Agents providing insights for it.

-- An **Agent** represents something that runs on the Node which is not useful in itself but instead provides insights (metrics, query performance data, etc.) about Nodes and/or Services.
+- An **Agent** represents something that runs on the Node which is not useful in itself, but instead provides insights (metrics, query performance data, etc.) about Nodes and/or Services.
 An agent always runs on the single Node (except External Exporters), and provides insights for zero or more Services and Nodes.

 Nodes, Services, and Agents have **Types** which define specific their properties, and their specific logic.

-Nodes and Services are external by nature – we do not manage them (create, destroy), but merely maintain a list of them (add to inventory, remove from inventory) in `pmm-managed`.
-Most Agents are started and stopped by `pmm-agent`.
-One exception is the External Exporter Type which is started externally.
+Nodes and Services are inherently external.
+We don't manage their creation or deletion, but rather maintain a list of them within PMM Server by adding them to or removing them from the inventory.
+The majority of Agents are initiated and halted by pmm-agent, with one exception being the External Exporter Type, which is initiated externally.

 ## Authentication with service accounts